1999-ai/.org/README.md

 <b>Thank you for find this repository, 🤙🤙🤙 </b>

-I (currentl, there is only me) am willing to build an open source forum for all the millennium people who wants to get in touched with AI, wants to share the ideas 🔥🔥🔥.
+I (currently, there is only me) am willing to build an open source forum for all the millennium people who wants to get in touched with AI, wants to share the ideas 🔥🔥🔥.

 This opened at April 29, 2021.  割割割